Introduction

 You can define advanced Form formatting through the use of Cell Attributes.
 In the example below, we have three Cell Attributes, each highlighting the cells to a certain color.

-Right-click on a cell in the Form, and choose Add Cell Attributes.
-Select the FORMAT tab.
-You can apply the format scope to different axes on the Form.
+Go to the Format tab and select Enable formatting.
+Design the scoped axes and/or data area as desired.
 In the example below, we want to apply the blue formatting to both the column region and the data region.

 Notice that you can also give a specific height/width as part of a Cell Attribute.
 This feature can be quite powerful when you are trying to display data on a Form with varying widths.
 With the widths defined in Cell Attribute, you can always ensure the right height/width is applied.